Primal Integrative Wellness

 Estrogen plays a direct role in regulating immune function, histamine response, and skin barrier integrity.
 As estrogen fluctuates and begins to decline in perimenopause, all three of those systems are affected.
 This is why women who had manageable skin conditions for most of their lives can suddenly find themselves dealing with chronic dermatitis, unpredictable hives, worsening eczema, or inflammatory flares that no topical treatment fully resolves.

-When estrogen drops, mast cells become more reactive.
-Skin barrier function weakens.
-The gut lining becomes more permeable.
-And the body's overall ability to tolerate the allergens, chemicals, and irritants it once handled without issue begins to decline.
-This is not bad luck.
-This is biology.
+When estrogen drops, mast cells often become more reactive and skin barrier function can weaken.
+Gut lining permeability may increase as well, and for many women, the body’s overall ability to tolerate allergens, chemicals, and irritants it once handled starts to decline.
+This isn’t bad luck — it’s a documented hormonal pattern.

 The cream treats the symptom.
 The program addresses the cause.